 To drain the cooling system, start by removing the motorcycle’s main fuse and remove the access panel from the lower, right side fairing.
 Remove the reservoir rubber fill plug and the pump cover.
-Remove the hoses from the pump but be carefull, the hose barbs on the pump are fragile.
-Especially the plastic, left side barb.
+Remove the hoses from the pump but be careful, the hose barbs on the pump are fragile.
+Especially the plastic left side barb.
 Drain and discard the used Harley coolant.

 When re-connecting the hose to the pump, make sure that the hose clamp is installed between the raised barb and the pump body.
 It is important to avoid installing the clamp directly over the raised area.
 Connect the hose to the pump and secure with clamp.
 The hose is only installed correctly when the end of the hose is touching the pump housing.
 Finnish up by re-installing the pump cover and the main fuse.

 There are two ways that the Harley coolant can be replenished: